fossil-org/mavrosq/README.md

 - else - imported from python.
 Defines what happens if an `if` statement fails.
 - else if - NEW.
 An `if` statement that only runs if the previous `if` statement fails.
 Python equivalent: `elif`
 - end - NEW.
 Breaks out of indentation.
 - entrypoint - NEW.
-Define the entrypoint function of a Mavro file.
+Define the entrypoint function of a Mavro² file.
 - enumeration - NEW.
 Defines an Enum.
 Python equivalent: `class Foo(enum.Enum)`
 - extends - NEW.
 Defines inheritance in a class definition.
 Python equivalent: `class Foo(Bar)`
 - false - NEW.
 A wrapper for python's `False`